What Is a California Special Mustang?Last Updated August 8, 2023 | Andrew Boyle

 The remarkable popularity of the Ford Mustang has led to the production of special-edition models, many of which have become favorites of Mustang collectors and enthusiasts.
 One of the earlier special-edition Mustangs was the California Special, which was based on a Shelby GT500 prototype known as “Little Red.”

 Released in 1968, only about 4,100 California Special Mustangs were produced.
 As one might surmise from the name, this limited-edition Mustang was geared toward the California market and was originally made available only to select Ford dealers within two specific California sales districts.
 The actual model name was GT/CS, with the latter two initials standing for “California Special.”

 California Special Features

-Another distinctive styling touch was the side stripes featuring a die-cut GT/CS logo.
-While the California Special was available in all the standard Mustang colors, the only color options for the side stripes were red, white, black and metallic medium blue.
+Side stripes featuring a die-cut GT/CS logo were another distinctive styling touch.
+While the California Special was available in all the standard Mustang colors, the only color options for the side stripes were red, white, black, and metallic medium blue.

 GT/CS Eventually Solid in Other States